 Everyone associates moustaches with fundraising for mens’ health, but few know how the money helps.
-We wrote a series of articles that reveal Movember’s real purpose.
+We wrote a series of articles for Movember’s marketing team that reveal Movember Foundation’s real purpose.

 The Movember Foundation is a globally recognised not-for-profit (operating across 21 countries) set up to raise money and awareness for men’s health – particularly prostate cancer, testicular cancer and mental health.
 The charity is best known for its annual campaign where men are urged to grow a moustache for the month of November – with the aim to start conversations around men’s overall health.

 The challenge for the Foundation was that it wanted to shift its attention from survival rates to men’s quality of life.
 This meant developing a bank of stories that focus on the issues and difficulties that affect a man’s quality of life with prostate and testicular cancer.
 The aim was to highlight the range of activities – and their impacts – being implemented by the Movember Foundation.
 An additional challenge was to be able to tell local stories across a global market where clear cultural differences existed.

 The Foundation wanted to target existing and prospective fundraisers and donors to show the value of a number of key initiatives dedicated to improving the quality of life of men with prostate and testicular cancer.